Audio Hero Privacy Policy

 - Sleep timer preferences and other feature toggles.

 If you choose to sign in to HEOS music services from within Audio Hero, your HEOS account password is encrypted at rest using Windows Data Protection API (DPAPI) in CurrentUser scope.
 This means only the same Windows user account on the same PC can decrypt it.
 Plaintext passwords from older versions of Audio Hero are automatically migrated to the encrypted form on first run after upgrade.
+HEOS service passwords are never uploaded to OneDrive even when cloud sync is enabled.

 You can delete the entire %LOCALAPPDATA%\Audio Hero folder at any time to reset the application to a clean state.